-It is therefore clear that board expertise matters.
-Now the question becomes what types of expertise are needed in boardrooms.
-The answer to this question is context specific: the expertise that is needed in an upstart biotech company is not the same as the expertise that is needed in a well-established food retailer.
-Still, there are certain trends in the types of expertise that are being emphasized by practitioners and regulators.
-Up until the past couple of decades, the emphasis had been on "industryspecific expertise."48 The idea is intuitive: to be effective in advising management, boards should have at least some directors with close familiarity with the operations and the competitive landscape specific to the company.
-Following a wave of corporate governance scandals in the early 2000s, regulators started emphasizing "financial" expertise more heavily.49 Here as well the logic is intuitive: to be effective in monitoring management, overseeing budgeting, and detecting financial fraud, boards should have at least some directors who are able to dissect financial reports.50 Indeed, pursuant to the Sarbanes-Oxley Act of 2002, the SEC started requiring companies to disclose whether their audit committee members possess financial expertise.51 By the start of the 2010s, all boards of large companies had at least one director with finance and accounting skills.52 Other common skill sets that companies have traditionally sought to add to their boards include "legal" (understanding the regulatory framework), "leadership" (providing advice on how to galvanize and manage talent), and "marketing" (providing advice on how to bolster the brand and stay on top of customers' evolving preferences).53
+expertise more heavily.50 Here as well the logic is intuitive: to be effective in monitoring management, overseeing budgeting, and detecting financial fraud, boards should have at least some directors who are able to dissect financial reports.51 Indeed, pursuant to the Sarbanes-Oxley Act of 2002, the SEC started requiring companies to disclose whether their audit committee members possess financial expertise.52 By the start of the 2010s, all boards of large companies had at least one director with finance and accounting skills.53 Other common skill sets that companies have traditionally sought to add to their boards include "legal" (understanding the regulatory framework), "leadership" (providing advice on how to galvanize and manage talent), and "marketing" (providing advice on how to bolster the brand and stay on top of customers' evolving preferences).54

-Having skills and experience in classic ESG issues, such as diversity or climate change, was traditionally not considered a relevant trait for directors to have.54 To the extent that boards grappled with such issues, they did so by relying on company officers or by hiring ad-hoc outside consultants.
+Having skills and experience in classic ESG issues, such as diversity or climate change, was traditionally not considered a relevant trait for directors to have.55 To the extent that boards grappled with such issues, they did so by relying on company officers or by hiring ad-hoc outside consultants.
 But times are changing.
 We are currently witnessing a growing demand for board-level involvement in ESG.
-The demand has already transformed certain aspects of board governance: for example, more and more companies have been amending their board committee charters to explicitly address board ESG oversight.55 As the next Section shows, the demand for board-level ESG accountability now translates into demands that boards reshape not just their committees' charters but also their overall composition.
+The demand has already transformed certain aspects of board governance: for example, more and more companies have been amending their board committee charters to explicitly address board ESG oversight.56 As the next Section shows, the demand for board-level ESG accountability now translates into demands that boards reshape not just their committees' charters but also their overall composition.